27 Results

 Taking both a morning and afternoon course at the High School this summer?
 Stick around for Lunch Bunch!
 Students can enjoy their lunch and relax in the high school lobby with supervised care between classes.
 Activities such as coloring and games are provided if students wish.
 Community Ed staff will get students to their afternoon courses as needed.
 Just pack a lunch and we’ll take care of the rest.
 Note: For student safety, students are not allowed to be on campus unattended.
 If students are unable to be picked up right away from morning camp and need to stay on-site until their afternoon camp, enrollment in Lunch Bunch is required.
 Pre-registration is required for each day of attendance.
 During registration, please note what day you are enrolling for and what the student's morning and afternoon camps are.

-• DIY Doughnut Crafts: Gr.
+• Lego City Builders: Gr.
 K-5

 • My Little Horse Camp: Ages 2-5